 The White Stole is the most personal to me, as it represents a lot of who I am and what I feel God is calling me to do.

 I am the son of a refugee.
 Towards the end of the second World War, my Grandma, Granddad, Father and Uncle (both of whom were very young) escaped the concentration camps in the Ukraine.
 They travelled across Europe on foot before being picked up at the end of the war and offered sanctuary in the UK.
-Connected with this, when some artists were working on a tapestry for St James The Great Church in South Stoke (a village on the southern edge of Bath) they asked me to stand in as the model for St James.
+Connected with this, when a group of artists led by Ursula Brooke were working on a tapestry for St James The Great Church in South Stoke (a village on the southern edge of Bath) they asked me to stand in as the model for St James.
 Their tapestry (see below) was inspired by the refugees crossing the Mediterranean Sea, and shows Jesus calming the waters whilst St James reaches out to physically save a woman caught in the stormy sea.
 This formed the base inspiration for the design and several elements can be seen in both.
 An added significance of the link with St James Church is that they are part of my sending Benefice, i.e. the churches I was part of before training for ordination.

 For my design I had the boat be formed from God’s hands, which in turn form into Jesus and the Holy Spirit, thus representing the Trinity.
 During this transformation, God’s ‘arms’ form the rainbow signifying God’s loving covenant that filled the sky after the floods diminished and the Ark settled once more on the ground.
 An unintentional but welcomed result of the transformation is that it reflects the design of the Scissor Arch within Wells Cathedral, in front of which I will hopefully be ordained – this stole will be placed upon me once I am.